Livongo Health (LVGO) Received its Third Buy in a Row

-After Needham and Stifel Nicolaus gave Livongo Health (NASDAQ: LVGO) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Richard Close maintained a Buy rating on Livongo Health yesterday and set a price target of $46.00.
-The company’s shares closed last Monday at $23.52.
+After Canaccord Genuity and Needham gave Livongo Health (NASDAQ: LVGO) a Buy rating last month, the company received another Buy, this time from Morgan Stanley.
+Analyst Ricky Goldwasser maintained a Buy rating on Livongo Health today and set a price target of $36.00.
+The company’s shares closed last Monday at $24.73.

-According to TipRanks.com, Close is a 5-star analyst with an average return of 7.8% and a 53.6% success rate.
-Close covers the Services sector, focusing on stocks such as Option Care Health, Evolent Health, and Hms Holdings.
+According to TipRanks.com, Goldwasser is a 2-star analyst with an average return of -1.4% and a 44.3% success rate.
+Goldwasser covers the Services sector, focusing on stocks such as Charles River Labs, AmerisourceBergen, and Molina Healthcare.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Livongo Health with a $40.25 average price target, a 72.9% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Livongo Health with a $39.40 average price target, representing a 70.9% upside.
 In a report issued on March 19, Stifel Nicolaus also initiated coverage with a Buy rating on the stock with a $30.00 price target.

 See today’s analyst top recommended stocks >>